 Yalda Baktash Speaks Out On Life as a Refugee

-April 19, 2016—Last semester was Yalda Baktash’s (C’18) first at Georgetown College—but her journey to the Hilltop began long ago.
+April 19, 2016—Last semester was Yalda Baktash’s (C’18) first at the Georgetown University College of Arts & Sciences—but her journey to the Hilltop began long ago.
 Baktash, a sociology major and psychology and history minor, moved to the United States in 2011.
 Originally from Afghanistan, she spent most of her life living as a refugee in Iran.
 She’d always dreamed of going to college but was unable to do so after graduating from high school in Tehran.
 We sat down with Baktash to learn more about her background and how Georgetown became the place she calls home.

 Georgetown College: How did you come to live in Iran, and what was it like to grow up outside of your home country?